psykulsk/devops-sig-8/LIVENESS-PROBE-RESTART-README.md

-The basic idea is to use a livenessProbe to restart a container when files in a specified config directory change (f.e. because of a change in a ConfigMap attached as a volume).
+The basic idea is to use a livenessProbe to restart a container when files in a specified config directory change (f.e. because of a change in a ConfigMap attached as a volume, ref: https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#mounted-configmaps-are-updated-automatically ).

 app.py reads a 'MAGIC' value from the /etc/app/config.yml file at the start.
 It is then available via the http server at \<ip>:8000/var.